 Your domain is your brand and identity on the Internet.
-You need to protect your domain by registering it securely with a domain registrar, like GoDaddy or Hover.
+You need to protect your domain by registering it securely with a domain registrar, like Namecheap or Hover.
 The domain registrar you select will maintain a public record of your domain, and important technical information about your domain required for your web site(s) and email server — plus many other Internet services — to function correctly.

 Not sure if you control your domain registration?
 Follow these steps to Review the Public WHOIS Info for Your Domain.